jtschwar/tomo_TV/README.md

     Dependencies: OpenCV

-    Build your make file: cmake .
+    To run OpenMP on Mac use Clang-5 as the compiler.

-    Compile: make -jX (where x is number of cores available)
+    Create your make file: `cmake .`
-    Run: ./tomo_tv
+    Compile: `make -jX` (where x is number of cores available)